mayraworkdrive-hue/nano-node-bandaid/README.md

 a utility for updating the nano code with the standard banano changes.

-## usage of converter

-1. clone https://github.com/nanocurrency/nano-node.git into your own repo.

-2. git clone your repo into <coinPrefix>ano_build

-    git clone --branch develop https://github.com/coranos/nulnode.git nulano_build;

-3. set coinPrivateKey and coinPrefixCamelCase to something other than ban. try coinPrivateKey = '0000000000000000000000000000000000000000000000000000000000000000';
-    and
-      coinPrefixCamelCase = 'Nul';

-4. run:

-    npm start;

-5. check in the code that was changed.
+## running bandaid

+1. the github action will fail if the diff fails.

+2. to run locally, run bandaid-test.sh

-## usage of bandaid
+## fixing bandaid

 1.  edit ./bandaid.sh to have the correct build info based on nano and banano latest builds